 Visit the northern end of continental Europe - North Cape at the Magerøya island in Norway

-You will find this most northerly point in Europe around 71 degrees north and approximately 2,000 km from the North Pole, and located on Magerøya at the very end of the European landmass.
+You will find this most northerly point in Europe around 71 degrees north, approximately 2,000 km from the North Pole, and located on Magerøya at the end of the European landmass.

 The North Cape has been a coveted attraction for centuries.
-The name "North Cape" was given by the English Captain Richard Chancellor, when he sailed around the North Cape on an expedition searching for the North-East Passage to Asia.
+The name "North Cape" was given by the English Captain Richard Chancellor when he sailed around it on an expedition searching for the North-East Passage to Asia.
 When he discovered the dramatic 307-metre-high headland, he named it the North Cape.

-The first person who travelled north with the purpose to reach the North Cape was the Franciscan Minister Francesco Negri.
-After a journey lasting several years, he finally was able to look out over the Arctic Sea from the plateau in the winter of 1664.
+Franciscan Minister Francesco Negri was the first person to travel north to reach the North Cape.
+After a journey lasting several years, he finally looked out over the Arctic Sea from the plateau in the winter of 1664.

-From the end of the 1800 century, tourists have been travelling to the North Cape, often with a cruise ship.
+Since the end of the 1800s, tourists have travelled to the North Cape, often on a cruise ship.

-In 1965 was the road to the North Cape was completed, and it is now much easier to visit "the end of Europe".
-Today around 200,000 people visit the North Cape during the busy summer season, and a few hardy souls are starting to make the trip in winter, too.
+The road to the North Cape was completed in 1965, and it is now much easier to visit "the end of Europe. " Today, around 200,000 people visit the North Cape during the busy summer season, and a few hardy souls are also starting to make the trip in winter.

-Nowhere in the country, the seasonally Midnight Sun can be experienced more delightful.
-From about 14 May until 29 July you will have the opportunity to see the Midnight Sun here, but there is no guarantee because there also is a good deal of fog coming from the Arctic Sea.
-Positively this means that it is even more beautiful when the sun hangs high in the sky above a bronze-coloured sea.
+Nowhere in the country can the seasonal Midnight Sun be experienced more delightfully.
+From about 14 May until 29 July, you will have the opportunity to see the Midnight Sun here, but there is no guarantee because a lot of fog is coming from the Arctic Sea.
+Positively, it is even more beautiful when the sun hangs high above a bronze-coloured sea.

-Some travellers use an evening to visit the North Cape, and the experience can quickly become too hectic and even a disappointment, if the weather is poor.
-To make the most of your visit, set aside a little more time to go exploring the North Cape.
+Some travellers use an evening to visit the North Cape, and the experience can quickly become too hectic and even a disappointment if the weather is poor.
+Set aside more time to explore the North Cape to make the most of your visit.

-It is best to see the Northern Lights between 6 and 10 pm from October to March on clear nights.
+On clear nights from October to March, it is best to see the Northern Lights between 6 and 10 p.m.

 See also: Northern Lights in Norway